trust-mfn-berlin/animals-as-objects/vault/theme.microbial-worlds.md

 In the 17th century the first microscopes allowed the earliest glimpses into the world of microorganisms living and thriving just outside the range of our vision.
 Scientists and lay people alike have been fascinated with these almost invisible worlds.
 In the beginning microscopy was seen as an erudite endeavour reserved for a closed circle of naturalists.
 It took a while for these visions to reach broader audiences.
 But even some of the earliest observers dedicated considerable effort to reproducing their visions in detailed illustrations that circulated beyond their exclusive confines.
 Over the course of the 19th century, advances in microscopy made these technical apparatuses more readily available.
 Additionally, printed illustrations became more widely distributed.
 Soon, the lay public discovered these organisms and a fascination with visions of magical and unknown miniature worlds took hold.
 As microbes received more and more attention from scientists, their role in many human activities – from brewing, to cheesemaking, to baking – became evident.
 This was quickly harnessed by various industries.[^2] At the same time, medical sciences were gradually uncovering the role of microbes in causing diseases and embarked on a massive effort of eradication and containment.
 Microbes became framed as enemies of humankind.

 By the second half of the 20th century the ever-increasing resolution and interconnectedness of scientific visions revealed the centrality of microbial forms of life.
-This somewhat rehabilitated microbial worlds and contributed to a more benevolent disposition towards microbes.[^3] We now recognise that microorganisms are essential not only to the history of life on the planet but to the functioning of planetary systems and ecologies on every scale, including our bodies.
+This somewhat rehabilitated microbial worlds and contributed to a more benevolent disposition towards microbes.[^3] We now recognize that microorganisms are essential not only to the history of life on the planet but to the functioning of planetary systems and ecologies on every scale, including our bodies.
 Without microbes we would not be alive.
 In accepting this fact, more moderate approaches to working with microorganisms have begun replacing the war-like attitudes of the past.
 But they continue to require a still growing number of [[material.microscopic-media]] in order to be made visible and intelligible.
 Microorganisms continue to surprise us and to challenge our received assumptions about life on our planet.[^4] In particular, throughout the stories told on this website, they challenge our preconceived ideas about what animals can be.
 They shed light on unexpected ways in which living things can become objects and data, and how they make natural history.
 Furthermore, the histories of how microbial worlds went from the unseen background to center stage can help us remember that _what_ we see, and _how_ we see it are deeply interlinked.

 <figure>